 Why would anyone consider using unproven therapies?
-With one million cases of cancer per year, thousands of doctors have tested every reasonable treatment on every type of cancer for many years.
+With over one million cases of cancer per year, thousands of doctors have tested every reasonable treatment on every type of cancer for many years.
 They know what works and what doesn’t.
 But those who know that only surgery, radiation or chemotherapy hold hope of treating someone unfortunate enough to be stricken with cancer are living twenty years in the past.

 And aren’t we lucky to be living today.
 A hundred years ago, only surgery had the possibility of saving a person with cancer.
 Then radiation was introduced that saved additional lives.
 And in the thousands of years that cancer has been known, only some forty years ago was chemotherapy – the treatment of cancer using drugs – introduced as a routine therapy saving many, many lives each year as well as augmenting surgery and radiation.
 Yes, we are truly lucky to be living today.